Charles Chetwynd-Talbot, 2nd Earl Talbot

-Charles Chetwynd Chetwynd-Talbot, 2nd Earl Talbot, KG, PC, FRS (25 April 1777 – 10 January 1849), styled Viscount of Ingestre between 1784 and 1793, was an English politician and peer.
-He served as Lord Lieutenant of Ireland between 1817 and 1821.
+Charles Chetwynd Chetwynd-Talbot, 2nd Earl Talbot, KG, PC, FRS (25 April 1777 – 10 January 1849), styled Viscount of Ingestre between 1784 and 1793, was a British politician who served as the Lord Lieutenant of Ireland from 1817 to 1821.

 Background and education

 Born as Charles Talbot, he was the eldest son of John Talbot of Ingestre Hall and his wife, Lady Charlotte Hill, a daughter of Wills Hill, 1st Marquess of Downshire.
 When John Talbot was created Earl Talbot and Viscount of Ingestre in 1784, Charles Talbot assumed the latter title as a courtesy title.
 His father also added Chetwynd to the family name in 1786.

 He inherited his father's earldom and the Ingestre estate in 1793, matriculated from Christ Church, Oxford in 1794 and graduated as a Master of Arts in 1797.
 He commissioned the architect John Nash to renovate Ingestre around 1810.

 Early career

 After leaving Oxford, Lord Talbot joined the British embassy in Russia under Lord Whitworth, forming a lasting friendship with his boss.
 In 1803, Lord Talbot organised a volunteer force in Staffordshire to oppose a planned invasion by Napoleon.
 In 1812, he was appointed Lord Lieutenant of that county, an office he held until his death.
 He was elected a Fellow of the Royal Society in 1813.